crundberg/cr-smart-home/README.md

 Coming soon

 ## Start program
-Start the program with `sudo python main.py`
-Start the API with `sudo python API.py`
+Start the program with `sudo python main.py` and start the API with `sudo python API.py`